 Budget and Finance Policy

-Last Revised November 2019.
+Last Revised February 2022.

-CPL spends a minimum of 12% of its operating budget on materials for patrons.
+CPL spends a minimum of 12% of its operating budget on materials and resources for patrons.
 Materials include books, audiovisual materials, periodicals, telecommunication costs for reference services, and fees for online information services.
 Costs related to the installation and maintenance of a Local Area Network or a shared or stand alone bibliographic database are not included.